 Jonathan McDowell, a Harvard astronomer who tracks rocket launches and space activities, said he was most looking forward to China's Chang'e-6 mission this year.

-The Chang'e-6 mission is scheduled to launch in May to retrieve rock samples from the far side of the moon (the part not visible from Earth).
-No country - including the US - has yet brought back rocks from the far side of the moon, and landing on the far side is much more difficult than on the bright side, McDowell added.
+The Chang'e-6 mission is scheduled to launch in May to retrieve rock samples from the far side (the part of the moon that is not visible from Earth).
+Mr. McDowell added that no country - including the US - has been able to bring back rocks from the far side of the moon, and landing on the far side is much more difficult than on the bright side.

 "Chang'e-6 is definitely the biggest challenge China is planning in the space field in 2024," he said.